biolab-unige/xtens-app/README.md

 First choice:
 ### Local FileSystem
 This solution uses the file system of the local machine.
-It is raccomended if it is not necessary collaborations between different centers
+It is raccomended if it is not necessary collaborate with different centers

 * Edit local.js file in xtens-app/config/ with the proper settings